mmartindale/sm_vim_ahk/README.md

 * a: Edit First Answer
 * q: Edit First Question
-* 1-5 : Response Shortcuts
+* 1-5 : Response Shortcuts (only when a not inside a text box and review window is active)

 e: Edit texts stays **disabled** by default.
 You can re-enable normal mode a functionality, and disable a and q SM functionality if preferred.